 TL;DR: Best Voice Agent Platforms at a Glance

-- Best overall: Inworld AI (highest-ranked TTS, Realtime API, routing across hundreds of models)
+- Best overall: Inworld AI (top-ranked realtime TTS, model-agnostic Realtime API, routing to 200+ LLMs)

 - Best for telephony: Retell AI (native call workflows and PSTN connectivity)